 While going through the obturator canal the obturator nerve divides into anterior and posterior sections.

 1. The anterior section enters downwards into the thigh in front of the obturator externus.
 It then descends behind the pectineus and the adductor longus, and in front of the adductor brevis.
-The anterior section provides the following muscles:
+The anterior section supplies the following muscles:

-The anterior section also provides an articular twig to the hip joint.
+The anterior section also supplies an articular twig to the hip joint.
 Distal to the adductor longus, it enters the adductor canal where it gives a twig to the subsartorial plexus of nerves and ends by supplying the femoral artery in the adductor canal.

 - Obturator externus.

 Its terminal part creates an articular branch termed genicular branch, which pierces the adductor magnus or goes through hiatus for femoral vessels to reach the popliteal fossa where it runs along the popliteal vessels and pierces the oblique popliteal ligament to supply the knee joint.

 The obturator nerve could possibly be injured in the anterior dislocation of the hip joint, orduring radical retropubic prostatectomy.
 Listed here are the characteristic clinical features: